matrix-org/matrix-spec-proposals/specification/modules/guest_access.rst

 There are times when it is desirable for clients to be able to interact with rooms without having to fully register for an account on a homeserver or join the room.
-This module specifies how these clients should interact with servers, in order to participate in rooms as guests.
+This module specifies how these clients should interact with servers in order to participate in rooms as guests.

 Guest users retrieve access tokens from a homeserver using the ordinary